datalad-handbook/book/docs/basics/101-133-containersrun.rst

 Let's see this in action for the ``midterm_analysis`` dataset by rerunning the analysis you did for the midterm project within a Singularity container.
 We start by registering a container to the dataset.
 For this, we will pull an Image from Singularity hub.
-This image was made for the handbook, and it contains the relevant Python setup for the analysis.
+This Image was made for the handbook, and it contains the relevant Python setup for the analysis.
 Its recipe lives in the handbook's `resources repository <https://github.com/datalad-handbook/resources>`_, and the Image is built from the recipe via Singularity hub.
-If you're curious how to create a Singularity image, the hidden section below has some pointers:
+If you're curious how to create a Singularity Image, the hidden section below has some pointers:

-.. findoutmore:: How to make a Singularity image
+.. findoutmore:: How to make a Singularity Image

    Singularity containers are build from Image files, often called "recipes", that hold a "definition" of the software container and its